leolassence/pixel-app/README.md

 ### Pixel App

-Pixel app is a personal project, where I experiment new librairies and architechtures
+Pixel app is a personal project, where I experiment new librairies and architechtures.

+It's based on React and Redux